bishopZ/Frame.js/readme.md

 Custom Callback Names

-In complicated Javascripts, it is often confusing which callback is being called when.
+In complicated applications, it is often confusing which callback is being called when.
 To help sort out such confusions you can specify the name of the callback by naming the input property of the input function.

 	Frame(function(next){
 		// do stuff